iobis/obis_edna_slides_node_training/q&a.md

 ### What should be the value for occurrenceStatus for the 0’s in OTU/ASV table?
 (As this does not mean absent)

 > **Answer**: We recommend that you leave them out of the occurrence file, and only record presences.

+###  If we have an event table we will end up having a total of 4 tables?
+And Wasn't there some direction not to use event core for now due to the large size of the archive you end up with?

+> **Answer**: Yes, you end up with 4 tables.
+Event core used to not be possible for DNA-derived data, only occurrence core.
+But it was added to overcome this problem of large data archives.
+Instead of having to repeat event-level data for each occurrence, it is now in the event table.
+The technical backend needed to handle DNA data with the event core has only been operational for a few months.